 Q: What purposes does the Glover Alston Center serve?

-- Provide a safe but open and social space for all members of the Whitman community to utilize with the ultimate goal of extending social networks, increasing awareness of difference on campus and working to bridge these differences.
+- Provide a safe but open and social space for all members of the Whitman community to utilize with the ultimate goal of extending social networks, increasing awareness of differences on campus and working to bridge these differences.

 - Host meetings and gatherings for campus clubs and organizations.

-- Host public events in an intimate setting that will bring together a large cross-section of the Whitman student body, Whitman faculty, staff and the Walla Walla community.
+- Host public events in an intimate setting that will bring together a large cross-section of the Whitman student body, faculty, staff and the Walla Walla community.

 - Provide opportunities for campus-wide collaboration between individuals as well as different campus departments and academic programs.
 Facilitate discussions related to diversity and the Whitman experience.

 - Host academic classes and seminars.